ExplodeC0de/spam-text-with-basic-gui/README.md

 # How to start
 1. clone the repo `https://github.com/ExplodeC0de/spam-text-with-basic-gui`
 2. install the packages needed by doing `pip install -r requirements.txt`
-3. test by running the `spam.py` file
+3. run the code by running the `spam.py` file

 # Notes: